 So, I am the researcher and the writer, the yang to my sister’s creative and social side.
 As a photographer, she is able to see the details and show the physical beauty in the places we research.

 They say one decision can change the whole trajectory of your life.
 Mine was answering an ad for a photographer for a high end real estate agent after graduating from Arcadia University with a BFA.
-Those days film photography was the only option and the "art of photography" was still in a pure form, which is how I approached and still approach capturing homes.
+Those days film photography was the only option and the "art of photography" was still in a pure form.
+I pride myself in retaining my fine art roots and capture every image with this aesthetic in mind.

-The areas I cover are mostly Bucks and Hunterdon Counties, they are steeped in history and historic homes.
+The areas I cover are mostly Bucks and Hunterdon Counties, the homes I enjoy capturing the most are the historic beauties rich in character and details.
 From day one, I felt so at home walking into these homes and estates that many, many others inhabited before me.
-I love all the details in older homes, the worn steps, the original hardware and the wavy glass.
-So along with capturing the homes for the listing needs, I'd always grab shots of the details.
-I would wonder how many footsteps it must have taken to wear down the treads on the steps and how many hands turned the old fashioned knobs.
+The details in older homes, the worn steps, the original hardware and the wavy glass; I will never get enough.
+While capturing these homes, I am transported, wondering how many footsteps it must have taken to wear down the treads on the steps or how many hands turned the old fashioned knobs.